TheThingsNetwork/docs/_content/gateways/multitech/aep.md

 ## Login to web interface

 To start configuring your conduit connect a computer to its LAN interface and open a browser to `http://192.168.2.1/`.
-This opens the login dialog for the configuration interface of the conduit:
+This opens the login dialog for the configuration interface of the conduit.
+If it is your first time configuring the conduit, you will be prompted to create a username and password.

 ![Login](login-aep.png)

-The default credentials are:

-* **Username**: `admin`
-* **Password**: `admin`

 ## First-Time Setup Wizard
 After login (be patient, it takes a while) the **First-Time Setup Wizard** opens: